AriJaya07/React-portfolio/README.md

 The build is minified and the filenames include the hashes.\
 Your app is ready to be deployed!

+### Deploy to firebase in [Server](firebase.google.com)
+1. - Install Firebase Tools
+We need to install firebase tools globally in the command prompt window.

+    npm install -g firebase-tools

+2. - Initialize the Firebase App
+First we need to login to Firebase in the command prompt.

+### `firebase login`

+Open the root folder of your app in the command prompt and run the following command.

+### `firebase init`

+This command will initialize your app.

+NOTE − If you have used a default configuration, the public folder will be created and the index.html inside this folder will be the starting point of your app.
+You can copy your app file inside the public folder as a workaround.

+3. - Deploy Firebase App
+This is the last step in this chapter.
+Run the following command from the command prompt to deploy your app.

+### `firebase deploy`

+After this step, the console will log your apps Firebase URL.
+In our case, it is called https://tutorialsfirebase.firebaseapp.com.
+We can run this link in the browser to see our app.

+In the project directory, you can run:

 See the section about [deployment](https://facebook.github.io/create-react-app/docs/deployment) for more information.